A shelter for chameleon will ever be completed without adding some plants.

 - This live plant grows in sandy soil that drains well when being watered.

 - Among the plants for chameleon options is a plant bundle.
-In this way, buyers will save more effort and time looking for different plants in the market.
+In this way, buyers will save more effort and time looking for different market plants.
 It is also more cost-effective than buying the items one-by-one.

 - This bundle will include ten plants for terrarium use.
 The list of plants is not given on the website, which is somewhat an issue for every buyer.